Free HiSET

 If you’re unsure about tone or mood, look at the verbs and adjectives—they often reveal a poet’s intent.

 By mastering these poetry analysis skills, you’ll be prepared for any poetry question the HiSET throws your way.
-The more you practice, the more poetry will start to make sense—and maybe even become enjoyable!
+The more you practice, the more poetry will start to make sense—and maybe become more enjoyable, too!

 Poetry Review Test